 Historic Sites of Manitoba: Mariapolis Collegiate / Indian Springs School (Mariapolis, Municipality of Lorne)

-A one-storey vacant building at Mariapolis, in the Municipality of Lorne, was designed by Winnipeg architect Étienne-Joseph Gaboury and constructed in 1962 for the Mountain School Division.
+A vacant one-storey building at Mariapolis, in the Municipality of Lorne, was designed by Winnipeg architect Étienne-Joseph Gaboury and constructed in 1962 for the Mountain School Division.
 It was intended as a high school for students from Mariapolis, St. Alphonse, Bruxelles, Swan Lake, Greenway, and surrounding rural areas.
 Known as Mariapolis Collegiate, it had four classrooms, a library, science laboratory, and double-sized multi-purpose room.
 The school operated until 1967 when its 65 to 75 students were bused to high schools built on the same plan at Somerset and Notre Dame.
 High school education in the west end of the Mountain School Division was consolidated in a facility known as Westmount High School in the convent at Bruxelles.
 With the construction of a school building at Swan Lake, students were transferred there.

 The former Mariapolis Collegiate building was used for two years for special education classes before these students were transferred to Somerset.
 In 1974, it was sold to Central Sportswear of Winnipeg and used for five years as a clothing factory.
 Purchased by the Swan Lake First Nation in 1980, and named Indian Springs School, it was used for students in grades one to eight, as well as nursery-school and kindergarten.
 It operated into the early 1990s then, when a school was built on the Reserve, this building was closed.